rancher/rancher-docs/versioned_docs/version-2.8/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/set-up-cloud-providers/amazon.md

 kubectl rollout status daemonset -n kube-system aws-cloud-controller-manager
 ```

-### Migrating to the Out-of-Tree AWS Cloud Provider for RKE1
+### Migrating to the Out-of-Tree AWS Cloud Provider for RKE

 To migrate from an in-tree cloud provider to the out-of-tree AWS cloud provider, you must stop the existing cluster's kube controller manager and install the AWS cloud controller manager.
 There are many ways to do this.
 Refer to the official AWS documentation on the [external cloud controller manager](https://cloud-provider-aws.sigs.k8s.io/getting_started/) for details.